38

 Separated milk

-And if you leave milk that's come straight from the cow, it will also separate into two layers: on top, fatty cream and underneath watery milk.
+And if you leave milk that's come straight from the cow, it will also separate into two layers: on the top, fatty cream, and underneath watery milk.

 Homogenized milk